 - Bachelor of Arts in Speech Language Pathology, Pace University, New York; Masters of Science in Administration for Human Service, Audrey Cohen College, New York

-Yvette Thomas-Henry always strives to be the best at whatever she does and, for her, "good" is never enough.
+Yvette Thomas-Henry follows the mantra of “always strive to be the best at whatever you do.”
+She learned this early on from her mother who made this a calling card for her five children.
 “I took it a step further, by not just being the best, but being associated with the best,” says Thomas-Henry.
-Keeping that mentality at the front of her mind, those words are evident in Thomas-Henry’s ceiling-shattering journey to the top as the current Regional Vice President and General Manager of Four Seasons Resort Nevis.
+Keeping that mentality at the front of her mind, those words are evident in her ceiling-shattering journey to the top as the current Regional Vice President and General Manager of Four Seasons Resort Nevis.

 In 2015, Thomas-Henry headed south to Atlanta and quickly took charge as the Hotel’s new General Manager.
 With a reinvigorated Hotel operation, which included refreshed guest rooms, new restaurant Bar Margot and a newly redesigned Penthouse Ballroom on the Hotel’s 50th floor, Thomas-Henry embraced the challenges and excitement of her newfound leadership.
-She brought with her a personal enthusiasm, a passion for hospitality and the expectation of the same from her colleagues, resulting in the Hotel becoming the only AAA Five-Diamond and Forbes Five-Star address in Atlanta.
+She brought with her a personal enthusiasm, a passion for hospitality, a focus on growing female leaders, a commitment for giving back to the community and the expectation of the same from her colleagues.
+Central to her style of management is a commitment to her team and to creating an environment that is focused on motivating everyone to be their best, to be empowered and be their most creative selves.
+Under her leadership, the Hotel achieved four years of financial success, including the most historic year of financial performance while also maintaining its status as AAA Five-Diamond and Forbes Five-Star address in Atlanta.
 Now, the native of the United States Virgin Islands returns home to the Caribbean to lead the team at Four Seasons Resort Nevis as the company’s first Caribbean property emerges from a game-changing, multi-year enhancement project.

 Not always walking a path toward the hospitality industry, Thomas-Henry’s interest in hotels piqued one afternoon while strolling through Central Park South after passing The Plaza Hotel, a luxury hotel that was hosting a job fair.
 With the need of a job to help cover college expenses and glamorous thoughts of meeting famous celebrities flooding her mind, Thomas-Henry popped in and was hired as a front office agent.
 From there, she was promoted into a supervisory role, which included the training management of line staff, and later led to an assistant manager position.
 From there, her career in the hotel industry took off.
 Prior to joining the Four Seasons family, Thomas-Henry held leadership positions at the property level with The Waldorf Astoria, Conrad Hotels and The Ritz-Carlton.